Pinturault wins Hinterstoder giant slalom, takes World Cup lead - France 24

 Pinturault, the winner of Sunday's alpine combined at Hinterstoder, put himself in prime position with a blistering first run that left him with a near one-second cushion.

-He sealed victory over Croatia's Filip Zubcic by 0.45sec despite the deteriorating snow conditions in mild temperatures and bright sunshine.
+He sealed victory over Croatia's Filip Zubcic by 0.45sec despite the worsening snow conditions in mild temperatures and bright sunshine.

+"I think just like the other days it was important to do a good first run because the course was deteriorating a lot," said Pinturault.

+"I saw on the second leg it was a real struggle.
+I had to ski at full tilt otherwise you can go out at any moment in these conditions."

 It was his 29th triumph on the World Cup circuit and one that pushed him above Norway's Aleksander Aamodt Kilde atop the overall standings.